cerb/cerb.github.io/_docs/using/navigation.md

 permalink: /docs/navigation/
 jumbotron:
   title: Navigation
-  tagline: Getting around in Cerb
+  tagline: Finding your way around the interface
 ---

 The global navigation controls are at the top of every page in Cerb.